-Here’s how to play Xbox One games offline.
+Here’s how to play Xbox One games without Internet.

-How to Play Xbox One Games Offline: Before We Begin
+How to Play Xbox One Games Without Internet: Before We Begin

 Before we begin, it’s very important that you understand how Microsoft’s offline features for Xbox One work.

 There’s a digital switch built into the console that turns off its radios and stops it from trying to reach out to Xbox Live regularly.
-It’s because of this switch that playing Xbox One games offline is possible.
+It’s because of this switch that playing Xbox One games without Internet is possible.